beatrizAdalab/Nemory/README.md

 ## Initialize database and migrations
 #### before run the app, please run below command

-    flask db init - this will create a folder inside the app directory.
+`flask db init` -  this will create a folder inside the app directory.

-    flask db migrate - this will create all the migrations.
+`flask db migrate` - this will create all the migrations.

-    flask db upgrade
+`flask db upgrade`

+## How To Run
+For running Nemory, type the following:
+`python main.py`

 ### Token
 |HTTP Verb|  Url Path                                 | Description                     | Comments                        |